alexharv074/aws_exam_notes/developer/lambda_notes.md

 As an alternative to using IAM roles and policies or Lambda authorizers (formerly known as custom authorizers), you can use an Amazon Cognito user pool to control who can access your API in Amazon API Gateway.

 To use an Amazon Cognito user pool with your API, you must first create an authorizer of the COGNITO_USER_POOLS type and then configure an API method to use that authorizer.

+## API Caching

+You can enable API caching in Amazon API Gateway to cache your endpoint's responses.
+With caching, you can reduce the number of calls made to your endpoint and also improve the latency of requests to your API.